Experiences 21 November 2022

 If you’re arriving early in the morning, Guernsey has some great spots to enjoy brunch.
 Whether you are looking for a leisurely catch-up with friends or a tasty place to refuel before exploring the islands, a classic fry-up or vegan wellness juices, there is a place to suit everyone.

-In St Peter Port, Guernsey’s capital, you’ll find Christies Brasserie with its amazing harbour views; Fat Rascal with its cosy interior and inventive dishes; Coco with its classic French pastries; and Muse with its delicious coffees, to name just a few.
+In St Peter Port, Guernsey’s capital, you’ll find Christies Brasserie with its amazing harbour views; Coco with its classic French pastries; and Muse with its delicious coffees, to name just a few.
 There are also many options outside of the main town, with views out over the coast or hidden away in the countryside.

 Wherever you go, you can be sure of delicious food, with most establishments catering to all dietary requirements.